Keght/alx-low_level_programming/0x00-hello_world/README.md

 We print a message in a formated manner
 We printed the size of used data type
 We created the assembly codes
+We wrote a text also to the standard error console